ADR-004: Remote Blog Post Aggregation

 - Relative images → absolute GitHub raw URLs (

-raw.githubusercontent.com) - Internal blog links within same repo → local paths if both posts aggregated
+raw.githubusercontent.com) - Internal blog links within same directory → local paths (same-directory heuristic)

 - Other internal links → GitHub blob URLs